transmute-industries/did-ldap-orbitdb-experiment/README.md

 # DID LDAP IPFS / OrbitDB

-This is an expermiment combining decentralized identity (did-spec), decentralized database technology (orbitdb/ipfs), ldap and OpenPGP.
+This is an experiment combining decentralized identity (did-spec), decentralized database technology (orbitdb/ipfs), ldap and OpenPGP.

 In this demo, we show how to create a DID Document, how to use digital signature to authenticate that identity with an ldap server, and how to store the data used by ldap in ipfs, via orbitdb.